shriramdevanathan/CodeChallenge/README.md

 ## Approach

-Utils - To help clean up dirty strings(such as invalid phone numbers, mixed punctuations for dictionary words etc) Delegate - to delegate the phone number to the respective handlers(STDIN/FILE handler), and also to the respective algo implementation
+**Utils** - To help clean up dirty strings(such as invalid phone numbers, mixed punctuations for dictionary words etc)

+**Delegate** - to delegate the phone number to the respective handlers(STDIN/FILE handler), and also to the respective algo implementation

-Algo - This forms the crux of the codebase
+**Algo** - This forms the core of the algorithm running at the backend.
+Algo as follows
   1. Iterate through each prefix  and search for matching word(s).
   2. If matching word(s) can be found use ,
   3. Make a recursive call to get all combinations of the remaining suffix.